betbaba/Inawiga/README.md

 This cookbook shows how to do retrieval-augmented generation (RAG) using Llama3 on Groq.

-For embeddings we can either use Ollama or OpenAI.
+For embeddings we can use Ollama.

 > Note: Fork and clone this repository if needed